Powerlearnproject/se-day1-assignment-NataliaBobo/README.md

               classes, components, or modules used by your software.
             - it ensures that each unit performs its intended function correctly, isolated from other components.

  Integration tests - verify that different modules or services used by your application work well together.
                    - help to ensure data flows smoothly between modules and interfaces work as expected.

- System testing -Focus on the entire software system as a whole, including all functionalities and interactions.
+ System testing - Focus on the entire software system as a whole, including all functionalities and interactions.
-                -It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .
+                - It help to verify that the system meets all functional and non-functional requirements, including performance, usability, and security .

 Acceptance tests - are formal tests that verify if a system satisfies business requirements.
 They require the entire application
                    to be running while testing and focus on replicating user behaviors.
                  - Whether the software meets the needs of the end-user and is ready for deployment.